Call us at 1(866) 607-4438

 Baby boomers have the most amount of credit cards per person, with Generation Z having the fewest.
 As baby boomers in their 40’s and 50’s, the economic prime of life, it makes sense that they would have the most amount of credit cards because they can pay them off with more ease than individuals in another generation.

-Gen Z, on the other hand, has the fewest credit cards per individual because they are the youngest generation.
+Gen Z, on the other hand, has the lowest average credit cards per individual because they are the youngest generation.
 Right around the age of 18, they have little to no credit history or need for a credit card.
 In fact, many are not even old enough to get a credit card without their guardian’s signature.
 Some college students open a credit account to begin building their credit history.

 Finally, the silent generation has, on average, a half less credit card than baby boomers.
 This shows that as people grow older, they may be more careful about using a credit card due have a fixed income.
 They also may have a great credit history and have cards with great interest rates and a lofty credit limit, so they wouldn’t need as many.
 They may be more careful about using a credit card thus giving them less average revolving credit card debt than other generations.

 downloads and resources